raymiranda/actions-craps/README.md

 The goal was to create simple example using Github Actions but, somehow that morphed into playing a game of Craps.

-I've leanred that creating something `fun` will help you to retain all the learning steps taken to develop something.
+I've learned that creating something `fun` will help you to retain all the learning steps taken to develop something.

 During the workflow, we will use a simple bash script to simulate the `roll` and log the output to a text file.